Foil Packet Campfire Spinach Dip Recipe

 - Add in the spinach and Knorr soup mix.
 Stir well with a wooden spoon until combined.
 If you’re making this at home before your trip, store it in an airtight container in your cooler.

 - Place the packet near the hot coals (not directly in the flames) and let it cook for about 20-25 minutes, until everything is warm and bubbly.
-You can also place it on a campfire grill, barbecue grill or cook it in a cast-iron skillet if you prefer.
+You can also place it on a campfire grill, barbecue grill, or cook it in a cast-iron skillet if you prefer.

 - Carefully open the foil (watch out for steam!) and transfer the dip to a bread bowl or serve it straight from the foil with tortilla chips, pita chips, or a sliced baguette.